 - You can only work with the primary texts discussed in class for your papers.
 Analyze those critically.
 If you have any questions about the proper approach, please do not hesitate to contact the T.A. or the instructor before your hand in the paper.

-- At the end of each paper, you must include a bibliography of at least 3 monographs and three articles (in journals or edited volumes, all in in scholarly media, mostly printed, but accessible now either in material terms, or digitally) specifically pertaining to the text your paper is focusing on (do not use modern studies on the psychology of love, for instance, or on communication at large; there must always be a connection to your topic in its historical context).
-I do not expect you to have read that material, but you must work with the library material and the library catalog.
+- At the end of each paper, you must include a bibliography of at least 3 monographs (single-authored books) and three articles (in journals or edited volumes, all in scholarly media, mostly printed, but accessible now either in material terms, or digitally) specifically pertaining to the text your paper is focusing on (do not use modern studies on the psychology of love, for instance, or on communication at large; there must always be a connection to your topic in its historical context).
+I do not expect you to have read that material, but you must work with the library material and the library catalog to create your bibliography.
 Failure to do so or wrong references (inappropriate) will lead to a deduction of up to 10 points per paper.
 Do not cite primary work (editions or translations), but only critical studies (i.e., do not cite our textbook, or such general texts as the Bible or the Constitution).
 Make sure that you cite the titles following the models listed below and not the way the library catalog has it.
 We will practice this bibliographical work in class well in advance of the first paper.
-Your references must be from the time period between ca. 1970 and 2017, nothing prior to that.
+Your references must be from the time period between ca. 1970 and 2020, nothing prior to that.
 You are not allowed to use the bibliographical information contained in our textbook since that would be too easy and prevent you from learning how to do proper bibliographical work!

 - Format: Books: author's first and last name, title in italics.
 Book series, if present, and the vol. no. (City: Publisher, year).
 Examples:

 Trumpener, Katie.
 "Memories Carved in Granite: Great War Memorials and Everyday Life."
 PMLA, vol. 115, 2000, pp. 1096-103. - this is a journal article